prominence-eosc/docs/time-series.md

 plt.suptitle('Job: %d' % job_id)
 plt.show()
 ```
-where we have assumed that an access token and PROMINENCE URL are defined in environment variables `PROMINENCE_TOKEN` and `PROMINENCE_URL`.
+where we have assumed that an access token and server URL are defined in environment variables `PROMINENCE_TOKEN` and `PROMINENCE_URL`.
 The above script requires the job id to be specified as an argument.